EXPRESSCLUSTER/VMware/README.md

     - [Time and date] > [Edit settings]
       - Select [Use Network Time Protocol (enable NTP client)] > Select [Start and stop with host] as [NTP service startup policy] > input IP address of NTP server for the configuring environment as [NTP servers]

-Configure vSwitch, Port groups, VMkernel NIC (for iSCSI Initiator) as descrived in the Network picture in above.
+Configure vSwitch, Port groups, VMkernel NIC (for iSCSI Initiator) as described in the Network picture in above.

 - Open putty/teraterm and connect to ESXi#1 (172.31.255.2) and ESXi#2 (172.31.255.3) then issue the below commands for both ESXi to do the followings.
   - Configure vSwitch, Physical NICs, Port groups.
-  - Disable TSO (TCP Segmentation Offload), LRO (Large Receive Offload) and ATS (Atimic Test and Set) for the case of low iSCSI performance.
+  - Disable TSO (TCP Segmentation Offload), LRO (Large Receive Offload) and ATS (Atomic Test and Set) for the case of low iSCSI performance.
   - Configure ESXi to suppress the warning for disabling SSH on vSphere Host Client.

 	    #!/bin/sh -ue